Chapter 2. Getting Started

 The solution is to use a version control system — specifically, an online, publicly-accessible version controlled repository, from which anyone can check out the project's materials and subsequently get updates.
 A version control repository is a sign — to both users and developers — that this project is making an effort to give people what they need to participate.
 As of this writing, many open source projects use https://github.com/, which offers unlimited free public version control hosting for open source projects.
 While GitHub is not the only choice, nor even the only good choice, it's a reasonable one for most projects[23].
 Version control infrastructure is discussed in detail in the section called “Version Control”.

 The same goes for the project's bug tracker.
 The importance of a bug tracking system lies not only in its day-to-day usefulness to developers, but in what it signifies for project observers.
 For many people, an accessible bug database is one of the strongest signs that a project should be taken seriously — and the higher the number of bugs in the database, the better the project looks.
 That might seem counterintuitive, but remember that the number of bug reports filed really depends mostly on two things: the number of people using the software and the convenience with which those people can report bugs.
 Any software of sufficient size and complexity has an essentially arbitrary number of bugs waiting to be discovered.
 The real question is, how well will the project do at receiving, recording, and prioritizing those bugs?
-A project with a large and well-maintained bug database ("well-maintained" meaning bugs are responded to promptly, duplicate bugs are unified, etc.) therefore makes a much better impression than a project with no bug database or with a nearly empty database.
+A project with a large and well-maintained bug database ("well-maintained" meaning bugs are responded to promptly, duplicate bugs are unified, etc) therefore makes a much better impression than a project with no bug database or with a nearly empty database.

 Of course, if your project is just getting started, then the bug database will contain very few bugs, and there's not much you can do about that.
 But if the status page emphasizes the project's youth, and if people looking at the bug database can see that most filings have taken place recently, they can extrapolate from that the project still has a healthy rate of filings, and they will not be unduly alarmed by the low absolute number of bugs recorded.[24]